MattBry/ruritania/readme.md

 ## FAQ
 Q. This is very incomplete.

 A. Sorry.
-This is a labor of love I work on when I feel like it.
+This is a labor of love I work on when I can.
 Entities will be made more complex, and more entities will be added, in the future.

 Q. The CLI doesn't work.